ani-sriram/jamie/eval.md

 ### Scenarios

-- Default scenarios are embedded in the script (`default_scenarios()`), covering restaurant and recipe flows.
+- Default scenarios are embedded in the script and are grouped by user (per-user mappings).
-- You can supply your own scenario file using `--scenarios <path>`:
-  - JSON format: `[{"name": str, "messages": [str, ...]}, ...]`
-  - Each scenario is run sequentially; within a scenario, messages are posted as turns to the same session.
+- Each scenario is run sequentially; within a scenario, messages are posted as turns to the same session for that user.

 ### Key CLI Flags

 - `--api-url`: Base URL for the API (default `http://localhost:8000`).
-- `--user`: Username for a simple dev token (base64-encoded payload).
+- (no `--user`): Evaluator runs all users found in the built-in scenarios mapping.
 - `--timeout`: HTTP client timeout (seconds) for each `/chat` call from the evaluator.
 - `--turn-sleep`: Optional pause (seconds) between turns to avoid burst load.
 - `--judge`: Enable LLM-as-judge scoring of the final transcripts (requires `GEMINI_API_KEY` in the eval process).
 - `--ablate-memory`: Run A/B evaluation (Memory OFF, then Memory ON) and write a single comparison report.
 - `--force-disable-memory`: Force memory OFF for all requests (useful to avoid extra LLM calls during eval).
 When set with `--ablate-memory`, it runs a single OFF pass.
-- `--scenarios`: Path to a JSON file of scenarios.

 Important: The evaluator’s `--timeout` is an HTTP client timeout.
 The model’s per-call timeout is configured server-side via `.env` as `JAMIE_LLM_TIMEOUT_SECONDS` and logged at server startup.